McCourt Global

 Runners competition in the Los Angeles Marathon

-In 2008, the Dodgers and San Diego Padres traveled to Beijing to play a two-game exhibition series, which still holds the record as being the first and only MLB games to be played in China.
+• In 2008, the Dodgers and San Diego Padres made history by traveling to Beijing to play a two-game exhibition series, which still holds the record as being the first and only MLB games to be played in China.

 Learn more about Olympique de Marseille.